borkshop/js/stream.md

 ## Done

+- reworked the super structure to support multiple demos / scenarios
 - implemented basic color boop collider
 - factored out TileGrid to reify the grid sketched yesterday
 - sorted out details for building and pushing to github pages